-Key assumption changes over 2023 include:
+Key assumption changes over 2024 include:

 Assumption Division Description Economic All Updated EIOPA and PRA yield curves utilised plus updates to inflation parameters, and VA where applicable.
 Mortality / morbidity Mortality assumptions have been reviewed to take account of recent investigations, resulting in the following across the divisions.
 CA No material changes applied.
 Waard Group No material changes applied.
 Movestic No material changes applied.
-Scildon Scildon have strengthened mortality assumptions on its term business because of worse than expected experience.
+Scildon No material changes applied.
 Persistency Persistency assumptions have been reviewed to take account of recent investigations resulting in the following across the divisions.
-CA Persistency assumptions for ex-CASLP business have been strengthened in the short-term to reflect persistency experience.
-The recent experience is not expected to continue long-term.
-Waard Group No material changes applied.
-Movestic Movestic have strengthened persistency assumptions because of worse than expected experience on unit-linked and custodian business.
-Scildon Scildon have strengthened persistency assumptions because of worse than expected experience on unit-linked and term business.
+CA Persistency assumptions for ex-CASLP business have been strengthened to reflect recent churn on the book.
+The impact is mostly offset by releasing the short-term persistency reserve that was introduced in 2023.
+Waard Group Waard persistency assumptions have reduced, driven by positive experience for savings mortgages.
+Movestic Movestic have strengthened persistency assumptions (by increasing a short-term provision to cover higher short-term transfers) because of worse than expected experience on unit-linked business.
+Scildon Scildon have strengthened persistency assumptions because of worse than expected experience on term business.
 Expenses Expense assumptions have been updated to reflect the latest management assessment of projected costs.
-CA Expense assumptions have strengthened substantially to reflect the latest management assessment of projected costs.
-These include higher staff costs from recruitment and inflation, outsourcer change costs, and audit fees.
-Waard Group Expense assumptions have strengthened substantially to reflect the latest management assessment of projected costs.
-These include higher staff costs from recruitment and inflation, outsourcer change costs, and audit fees.
-Movestic Expense assumptions strengthened due to inflation and recruitment.
-Scildon Expense assumptions strengthened to allow for inflation and audit fees.
-However, the provision for future staff costs has been reduced.
-Risk margin CA The PRA implemented a change to the risk margin calculation with effect from 31/12/2023.
-The change was to reduce the cost of capital from 6% to 4%, and to introduce a tapering effect designed to allow progressively lower weight to be given to each year of projected future capital requirements.
-Mass Lapse Reinsurance CA A reinsurance agreement was made between CA and Swiss Re in December 2023.
-The agreement reduces CA's exposure to mass lapse risk.
-Premium restarts Waard Group Prior to Waard acquiring Conservatrix, policyholder premiums were no longer being collected.
-Allowance is now made for the benefit of future premiums for those policies recommencing.
-Fund management charges Scildon Assumed future fund management charges have been reduced based on actual charges received.
+CA Expense assumptions have strengthened to reflect additional migration costs for changing the outsourced administration services to SS&C. In addition, it is assumed that the busines administered by Capita will be migrated to SS&C. Waard Group Expense assumptions have strengthened to reflect the latest management assessment of projected costs.
+Movestic Expense assumptions have reduced due to expense reallocations to reflect the growing custodian business which reduces unit-linked expenses.
+Scildon Expense assumptions have reduced due to FTE reductions, partially offset by one-off project costs.